-Programs include Bachelor of Business Administration, Bachelor of Science in Information Technology, Master of Business Administration, Master of Science in Computer Science, and Master of Science in Nursing.
+Programs include Bachelor of Business Administration, Bachelor of Science (BS) in Information Technology, Master of Business Administration, Master of Science (MS) in Computer Science, and MSN in Nursing

 Each of the states has its own approval processes for out-of-state institutions offering distance education.
 While Georgia Southwestern State University endeavors to offer all of its programs to as wide an audience as possible, all Georgia Southwestern State University distance education programs may not be available in all states.